hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 07: Tree Breadth First Search.md

 - The space complexity of the above algorithm will be `O(N)` which is required for the queue.
 Since we can have a maximum of `N/2` nodes at any level (this could happen only at the lowest level), therefore we will need `O(N)` space to store them in the queue.

 ## Connect Level Order Siblings (medium)
+> Given a binary tree, connect each node with its level order successor.
+The last node of each level should point to a `null` node.
 ## 🌟 Connect All Level Order Siblings (medium)
 ## 🌟 Right View of a Binary Tree (easy)